 Certainly, this couldn’t be from American Tactical Inc. (ATI).
 There’s no detachable box magazine or telescoping buttstock!
 Contrary to belief, the gun importer does bring in tamer and more traditional stock with the Crusader the latest example.
 And for the money—a whopping $550—the double-barrel shotgun a tough deal to beat.
 Few arguments it'd make a nice backup for skeet or your next upland hunt?

-Turkish made, the over/under has admirable aesthetics for its price point.
-Richly blued barrels, polished silver receiver with laser-engraved pheasant scene and oil-finished Turkish walnut endows the budget option a bit of class.
-So does it’s Schnabel forearm, muted as it might be.
+Turkish-made, the over/under has admirable aesthetics for its price point.
+Richly blued barrels, polished silver receiver with laser-engraved pheasant scene and oil-finished Turkish walnut endow the budget option a bit of class.
+So does its Schnabel forearm, muted as it might be.
 Ample checkering on the fore-end and full pistol grip adds some depth to the stock, as well as gives the shooter plenty of control.

-A seen again below, TriStar has a knack for marrying affordability, function and style.
+As seen again, TriStar has a knack for marrying affordability, function and style.
 Nowhere is this more apparent than in its Trinity line.
-Where else in the world of double-barrel shotguns can you find 24-carat gold inlay standard in a $685 gun?
+Where else in the world of double-barrel shotguns can you find a 24-carat gold inlay standard in a $855 gun?

 Starting there, the Trinity is an exceptionally good looking over/under.
 In addition to the inlay, the gun pops thanks to heavily engraved motifs on the polished steel receiver giving it a timeless look.
 Sure, it’s production-acid engraving, but it doesn’t take away from its beauty.
 Particularly with the Turkish gun wearing a fine stick of oil-finished Turkish walnut, with plenty of checking on the grip and forearm.